PeaceNaza/PeaceNaza/README.md

 Welcome to my GitHub profile!
 I'm a front-end developer with expertise in React.Js.
 I enjoy building intuitive and visually appealing user interfaces that deliver exceptional user experiences.
 ## Skills

-- React: I have extensive experience working with React and building scalable and reusable components.
-I'm proficient in using React hooks and context API for state management and have a strong understanding of React's lifecycle methods.
-- JavaScript and TypeScript: I am proficient in both JavaScript and TypeScript and have a deep understanding of their core concepts and features.
-I leverage the latest ECMAScript standards and TypeScript's type system to write clean, maintainable, and type-safe code.
 - HTML5 and CSS3: I have a solid understanding of HTML5 and CSS3, including modern layout techniques such as Flexbox and CSS Grid.
 I strive to write clean and semantic markup, ensuring accessibility and cross-browser compatibility.

+- JavaScript and TypeScript: I am proficient in both JavaScript and TypeScript and deeply understand their core concepts and features.
+I leverage the latest ECMAScript standards and TypeScript's type system to write clean, maintainable, and type-safe code.

+- React: I have extensive experience working with React and building scalable and reusable components.
+I'm proficient in using React hooks and context API for state management and understand React's lifecycle methods.

 - Version Control: I am proficient in using Git for version control, including branching, merging, and resolving conflicts.
 I am also experienced with GitHub, leveraging its features such as pull requests and code reviews for collaborative development.
 Projects
 <!--